AMF Bowling: Bowling centers

 When it entered bankruptcy for the second time in 2012, the company observed, “In the 1960s and 70s... the typical bowler was a blue collar factory worker who belonged to one or more bowling leagues.
 Today’s typical bowler comes from a broader swath of the middle-class, and is unlikely to bowl in a league.
 Non-league bowlers bowl less often.
 And when they do bowl, they expect nicer amenities – automatic scoring, a variety of food and beverage options, and more attractive facilities.”
 As evidence of the shift, the company noted that, “according to the United States Bowling Congress, in 1998 the nation’s three largest league bowling organizations had over 4.1 million members.
 Just a decade later, membership had declined by 36% to 2.6 million.”
 To respond to the change in the average bowling customer, AMF constructed nine upscale 300 Centers with “high-end bars and lounges designed with a modern décor” that drew “significant business through group events.”
 However, the Great Recession of 2008 eroded AMF's ability to maintain and enhance its 262 existing US bowling centers and meant that people were bowling less often.
 At the time of the bankruptcy filing, AMF owned 27 bowling centers, leased 186 bowling centers through agreements with iStar Financial, and leased 57 under agreements with various other parties.

-The 2013 merger brought the remaining US and Mexico centers under the control of a new entity, Bowlmor AMF (now known as Bowlero Corporation), making it the largest owner and operator of bowling centers in the United States.
+The 2013 merger brought the remaining US and Mexico centers under the control of a new entity, Bowlmor AMF (now known as Lucky Strike Entertainment), making it the largest owner and operator of bowling centers in the United States.
 In the three years prior to the reorganization, AMF Bowling had closed nine owned US centers and 33 leased US centers due to "declining operating performance, unattractive options to renew leases, or an attractive sales opportunity".
 That left 257 AMF bowling centers in the United States and eight in Mexico passing to Bowlmor AMF at the time of the reorganization.